alexfigliolia/metrics-queue-react/README.md

 performance.mark("first-render");

 // In your UI modules:
-import { MetricSubscriber } from "metrics-queue/react";
+import { MetricSubscriber } from "metrics-queue-react";
 import { AsyncComponent } from "./your/async/component"

 export const AwesomeComponent = () => (